-When $k$ is larger than the tipping point, the $C(k)$ of each empirical data emerges a decreasing trend, which is proportional to $1/k$.
-Meanwhile, the PCCs of $k$ and $N(k)$ in the two regions of $k$ splitted by tipping points are $0.416$/$-0.025$ and $0.250$/$-0.046$ for PNAS and DBLP-Math respectively.
-The existence of tipping points in $C(k)$ and $N(k)$ provides an evidence for the difference between the collaboration behaviour of authors with small degrees and that with large degrees.
+When $k$ is larger than the tipping point, $C(k)$ of each empirical network emerges a decreasing trend, which is proportional to $1/k$.
+Meanwhile, the correlation coefficients of $k$ and $N(k)$ in the two regions of $k$ splitted by tipping points are $0.416$/$-0.025$ and $0.250$/$-0.046$ for PNAS and DBLP-Math respectively.
+The existence of tipping points in $C(k)$ and $N(k)$ provides an evidence for the difference between the collaboration behavior of authors with small degrees and that with large degrees.

-The low LCCs and non-positive PCC of degree $k$ and $N(k)$ in large $k$ regions cannot be explained by homophily.
+The low local clustering coefficients of large degree nodes cannot be explained by homophily, so does and non-positive correlation coefficients of degree $k$ and $N(k)$ in large $k$ regions.
 An explanation is given as follows.
-The analysis in Section~\ref{sec4} has illustrated that authors in small research teams (no larger than the mean size of paper teams) are more likely to write papers together, and have small degrees on average.
-Hence the authors in a small research team may have high LCCs and similar degrees.
+The analysis in above section has illustrated that authors in small research teams (no larger than the mean size of paper teams) are more likely to write papers together, and have small degrees on average.
+Hence the authors in a small research team may have high local clustering coefficients and similar degrees.